 Description: This attribute indicates the current number of octets received by the given element (as indicated by the Object Context TLV) and considered to be yellow.
 The ONU shall reset this counter to the value of 0x00 on write of any value to this attribute.

-The aCounterRxOctetsY attribute is associated with the UNI Port, PON Port, LLID, or Queue object (see 14.4.1.1).
+The aCounterRxOctetsY attribute is associated with the UNI Port, PON Port, LLID, mLLID, or Queue object (see 14.4.1.1).
 The Variable Container TLV for the aCounterRxOctetsY attribute shall be as specified in Table 14-196.

 Table 14-196—Rx Octets Yellow TLV (0xD7/0x02-25)